 You have to wait for some downloads to complete.
 With this, it seems as though the actual broadband speed is not even a quarter of what was promised to you.
 But how can you be sure of this?

 Here’s what you should do – check your broadband speed on dospeedtest.com, the #1 broadband internet speed test online.
 If the speed on DoSpeedTest.com is the same as what is claimed by your ISP, then you can relax.
 If not, take a screenshot of the broadband internet speed test at DoSpeedTest.com and send it by email to your ISP and ask them to explain the discrepancy between what they promise and what they actually offer.
 Legally, no ISP can mislead its customers, so you have a valid case here.

 The problem with the broadband price is that many ISPs make extra charges that you have little idea about.
 It’s just that they don’t tell you about it, and bundle the extra charges, such as the line rental, along with the monthly bill.
 When you get you get your bill, talk to the ISP’s customer support and ask them to explain each and every item on the bill.

 What you probably don’t know about your ISP is that you have to share the bandwidth with several other people, around 50 or maybe even more.
-So during the rush hours, say 7pm to 9pm, when most people use their broadband internet connection speed, the real speed of broadband internet will be really slow, perhaps one-tenth of what your ISP promises to you.
+So during the rush hours, say 7pm to 9pm, when most people use their broadband internet connection speed.
+In that time, the real broadband speed will be really slow, perhaps one-tenth of what your ISP promises to you.

-Another dirty secret ISPs have is that they may promise a “nationwide coverage” but it is anything but!
-In fact, even if you live in a major city such as New York or Bangalore, there are certain areas over which your ISP will have no coverage, or they may charge extra to offer coverage in such areas.
+Another among the dirty broadband secrets ISPs have is that they may promise a “nationwide coverage” but it is anything but!
+In fact, even if you live in a major city such as New York or Bangalore, there are certain areas over which your ISP will have no coverage.
+Or, they may charge extra to offer coverage in such areas.